cakephp/docs/en/appendices/3-0-migration-guide.rst

 * String URLs are no longer modified by adding the plugin/controller/prefix names.
 * The default fallback route handling was removed.
 If no routes match a parameter set `/` will be returned.
-* Route classes are responsible for *all* url generation including query string parameters.
+* Route classes are responsible for *all* URL generation including query string parameters.
 This makes routes far more powerful and flexible.
 * Persistent parameters were removed.
 They were replaced with :php:meth:`Cake\\Routing\\Router::urlFilter()` which allows